mcvlad/create3_examples/create3_republisher/README.md

 Run `ros2 daemon stop` whenever you modify DDS configuration file and/or environment variables.

 #### Why do I see the Create 3 names, but I can't communicate with them

+**NOTE:** having different applications run with different DDS configuration profiles (as it's done with the republisher) could mess up the ROS 2 daemon.
+Don't blindly trust the output of `ros2 topic list` and similar commands.
+Run with `--no-daemon` when possible and call `ros2 daemon stop` in every new terminal after setting the DDS configuration profiles.

 The "old" Create 3 entity names will not be usable anymore in this configuration.
 After running those steps, for example, you won't be able to subscribe to the robot tf topic via `ros2 topic echo /tf` but only via `ros2 topic echo /repub/tf`.